Debt monetization: Debt monetization and inflation

 When government deficits are financed through debt monetization the outcome is an increase in the monetary base, shifting the aggregate-demand curve to the right leading to a rise in the price level (unless the money supply is infinitely elastic).
 When governments intentionally do this, they devalue existing stockpiles of fixed income cash flows of anyone who is holding assets based in that currency.
 This does not reduce the value of floating or hard assets, and has an uncertain (and potentially beneficial) impact on some equities.
 It benefits debtors at the expense of creditors and will result in an increase in the nominal price of real estate.
 This wealth transfer is clearly not a Pareto improvement but can act as a stimulus to economic growth and employment in an economy overburdened by private debt.
 It is in essence a "tax" and a simultaneous redistribution to debtors as the overall value of creditors' fixed income assets drop (and as the debt burden to debtors correspondingly decreases).

 If the beneficiaries of this transfer are more likely to spend their gains (due to lower income and asset levels) this can stimulate demand and increase liquidity.
 It also decreases the value of the currency - potentially stimulating exports and decreasing imports - improving the balance of trade.
 Foreign owners of local currency and debt also lose money.
 Fixed income creditors experience decreased wealth due to a loss in spending power.
 This is known as "inflation tax" (or "inflationary debt relief").
 Conversely, tight monetary policy which favors creditors over debtors even at the expense of reduced economic growth can also be considered a wealth transfer to holders of fixed assets from people with debt or with mostly human capital to trade (a "deflation tax").

 A deficit can be the source of sustained inflation only if it is persistent rather than temporary, and if the government finances it by creating money (through monetizing the debt), rather than leaving bonds in the hands of the public.

 On the other hand, economists (e.g. Adair Turner, Jordi Gali, Paul de Grauwe) are in favor of monetary financing as an emergency measure.
 During an exceptional circumstances, such as the situation created by the COVID-19 pandemic, the benefits of avoiding a severe depression outweighs the need to maintain monetary discipline.
 In addition, the policy responses to the 2007–2009 Great Recession showed that money can be injected into economies in crisis without causing inflation.
-Why?
-An economy in recession is a "deflating" enterprise.
-As the quantity money in circulation declines.
-Economic activity naturally recedes, reinforcing collapse.
-Economists would say that contraction is "sticky", on the downside.
-Thus, deflation is a far bigger threat than inflation during the pandemic.
+An economy in recession is a "deflating" enterprise and as the quantity of money in circulation declines, economic activity naturally recedes, reinforcing collapse.
+Economists would say that contraction is "sticky," on the downside.
+Thus, deflation was a far bigger threat than inflation during the pandemic.